seal-codes/webapp/ARCHITECTURE.md

 ### Hybrid Verification Approach

-Zign.codes uses a self-contained verification approach:
+seal.codes uses a self-contained verification approach:

 1. **Self-contained verification**: The QR code contains all data needed for basic verification
 2. **Cryptographic verification**: The attestation is signed by the service's private key